benwiz/sasha/README.md

   - Java
   - Rust

+## General To Do

 - Planning/architecture/design
   - Design GUI
   - Design Chatbot UI
   - Design Gestures UI
   - Figure out the best architecture to track humans (location, name, etc.).
 Remember, no logic just tracking.

-- Look into Git Submodules to discover if that would be a better git architecture for `sasha` and her parts: `brain`, `umbra`, and `zing`.
+- Look into Git Submodules and Subtrees to discover if they would be a better git architecture for `sasha` and its parts: `brain`, `umbra`, and `zing`.
 The major value being in a consolidated to do list as well as containing overall TODOs and TODOs that belong to no repo (e.g. raspberry pi).
 - Raspberry Pi auto deploy